 Meditation is a miracle cure for many mental ills, however, it does require patience, persistence and self-discipline.
 By meditating for 10 minutes a day, you increase your ability to become self-aware, and thus your ability to catch yourself in the act of fulfilling self-pitying thoughts.

-Soulwork is an all-encompassing life practice that involves working with your soul.
+Inner work is an all-encompassing life practice that involves working with your soul.
 This means that we consciously decide to go on a journey to reconnect with our inner needs, wounds and destiny.
-Part of soulwork involves becoming aware of the various mental illnesses you currently entertain, which you may like to read more about here.
-Whether indirectly or directly, our whole website is dedicated to helping you embark on your own soulwork.
+Part of inner work involves becoming aware of the various mental illnesses you currently entertain, you can read more about mental traps here.
+Whether indirectly or directly, our whole website is dedicated to helping you embark on your own inner work.

 10) Help those less fortunate than you.